 - Eligibility for federal financial aid will be expanded.

 Graduate and Law students, note the start of the 2024–2025 financial aid application process.

-Graduate and Law students, the 2024–2025 FAFSA will be available December 2023 and can be completed at studentaid.gov.
+Graduate and Law students, the 2024–2025 FAFSA is now available at studentaid.gov.

 Are you a student veteran?